A root canal is a dental procedure to remove dead or dying nerve tissue and bacteria from inside a tooth.

 After the Procedure

 You may have some pain or soreness after the procedure.
-An over-the-counter anti-inflammatory drug, such as ibuprofen or naproxen, can help relieve discomfort.
+An over-the-counter anti-inflammatory drug, such as ibuprofen, can help relieve discomfort.

-Most people can return to their normal routine the next day.
+Most people can return to their normal routine the same day.
 Until the tooth is permanently filled or covered with a crown, you should avoid rough chewing in the area.

 Mehta NR, Scrivani SJ, Spierings ELH.
 Dental and facial pain.
 In: Benzon HT, Rathmell JP, Wu CL, Turk DC, Argoff CE, Hurley RW, eds.
 Practical Management of Pain.
 5th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 31.